-Saw an interesting article right in the Chicago Tribune’s Sunday Magazine section about Cybercrime.
+Saw an interesting article right in the Chicago Tribune’s Sunday Magazine section about information security – Cybercrime is on the rise.
 I love that information security is not only making the news, but it’s right in front of you when you’re settling in with your coffee and Sunday newspaper (for those of us who still read newsprint).

 This article was written by Jenniffer Weigel, and is a report on a recent Norton cybercrime study.